jasonumiker/eks-quickstart/README.md

 1. Run `cdk deploy --require-approval never`
 1. (Temporary until it is added to our Helm Chart - PR open) Run `kubectl edit configmap fluentbit-0-1-6-aws-for-fluent-bit --namespace=cluster-addons` and add the following to the bottom `Replace_Dots On`

+### Finish setup of Flux for GitOps deployment of gatekeeper-policies

+We've deployed Flux to deploy - and then keep in sync via GitOps - our default Gatekeeper policies and constraints.
+In order for that to work, though, we'll need to get the SSH key that Flux generated and add it to GitHub to give us the required access.

+fluxctl and the required access is set up on the Bastion - if you have deployed that:

+1. Connect to the Bastion via Systems Manager Session Manager or code-server
+1. Run `fluxctl identity --k8s-fwd-ns kube-system`
+1. Take the SSH key that has been ouput and add it to GitHub by following these instructions - https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account
+1. (Optional) If you don't want to wait up to 5 minutes for Flux to sync you can run `fluxctl sync --k8s-fwd-ns kube-system`

 ## Deploy and set up a Bastion based on an EC2 instance running Code Server

 If you set `deploy_bastion` to `True` in `eks_cluster.py` then the template will deploy an EC2 instance running [Code Server](https://github.com/cdr/code-server) which is Visual Studio Code but running in your browser.